-- A. Be prepared for class. - B. Read all required readings and have your assignments ready for submission at the beginning of class. - C. Do not bring children to or wear headphones during class. - D. I do not want to see your cell phone once class begins unless we are working on something that requires individual or group internet access. - E. Turn your phone off or put it on silent and put it away. - F. If you must constantly check your phone, find another section or consider taking an online class. - G. If for a pressing emergency, you must answer a call, leave the room to do so. - H. If I hear your cell phone or you are using it in class to text or post, I reserve the right to answer your calls, respond to your text messages, or place posts on any social media apps or sites you have open. - I. Refrain from sleeping or engaging in side conversations, doing homework, or studying for other classes during our class. - J. Be respectful of your peers and instructor at all times.
+- A. Be prepared for class. - B. Read all required readings and have your assignments ready for submission at the beginning of class. - C. Do not bring children to or wear headphones during class. - D. I do not want to see your cell phone once class begins unless we are working on something that requires internet access.
+Turn your phone off or put it on silent and put it away.
+If you must constantly check your phone, find another section or consider taking an online class. - 1.
+If for a pressing emergency, you must answer a call, leave the room to do so. - E. If I hear your cell phone or you are using it in class to text or post, I reserve the right to answer your calls, respond to your text messages, or place posts on any social media apps or sites you have open. - F. Refrain from sleeping or engaging in side conversations, doing homework, or studying for other classes during our class. - G. Be respectful of your peers and instructor at all times.
 Avoid making prejudicial remarks regarding anyone's race, ethnicity, social class, gender, sexual orientation, physical appearance, age, disability, or any other kinds of differences.
-Avoid activities that could be perceived as sexual harassment. - 1.
-This doesn't mean we don't talk about these issues; it means we talk about them respectfully. - K. I will drop you for disorderly conduct or disruptive behavior as defined in the student code of conduct or if your behavior disrupts the learning environment.
-This includes but is not limited by items on the list above. - L. Most importantly: Come to class with a good attitude, a sense of humor, and a willingness to work and learn.
+Avoid activities that could be perceived as sexual harassment. - H. I will drop you for disorderly conduct or disruptive behavior as defined in the student code of conduct or if your behavior disrupts the learning environment.
+This includes but is not limited by items on the list above. - I. Come to class with a good attitude, a sense of humor, and a willingness to work and learn.